CodeYourFuture/syllabus/docs/html-css/week-4/lesson.md

 ## PD (Presentations)

-It's time to reflect on what you have learned and share it with each other.
+**Session objective:** It's time to reflect on what you have learned and share it with each other.

 :::note Exercise (20 min)

+**Exercise objective:** To work on a task as a team

 In small groups.
 Prepare a 3-min presentation.
 Your presentation must cover the following points: